AAA Research Reveals That Some Drivers May Not Grasp the Danger They Pose To Those at the Roadside

-- 20% of Michigan drivers have experienced a crash or near miss with an emergency vehicle on the side of the road.
+- 23% of Illinois drivers and 16% of Indiana drivers have experienced a crash or near miss with an emergency vehicle on the side of the road.

-- 17% of drivers, aware of move over laws, do not know there is one in Michigan.
+- 21% of drivers in Illinois and 28% of Indiana drivers aware of move over laws, do not know there is one in their respective state.

 Why aren’t Drivers Complying with Move Over Laws?

 There are many reasons these types of crashes happen—unfamiliarity with Move Over laws, the driver being distracted and not realizing there is someone at the side of the road until it’s too late, etc. Impairment is another factor, which greatly reduces a driver’s judgment and reaction time.

 The reality is that drivers are increasingly distracted while driving.
 Previous AAA Foundation research has found that drivers are up to four times as likely to crash if they are talking on a cell phone while driving and up to eight times as likely to be in a crash if texting.

 "If you drive distracted, you may not notice the person on the roadside until it’s too late; and that’s how tragedies occur,” said Molly Hart, spokesperson for AAA – The Auto Club Group.
 “Drivers should constantly scan the road, not their phone.
 If you see something, anything, on the shoulder ahead, slow down and move over.
 It could literally save someone’s life.”